- Omega-3s from land and sea: A key distinction

 Those findings highlight the value of blood testing to monitor your omega-3/omega-6 balance.

-High omega-6 intakes limit conversion of ALA into omega-3 EPA and DHA
+High intakes of plant-source omega-6 fat limit conversion of ALA into omega-3 EPA and DHA

-Your intake of the short-chain omega-6 fatty acid called LA — concentrated in nuts, most seeds, and cheap vegetable oils — exerts a big influence on the conversion of ALA into EPA and DHA.
+Your intake of the short-chain omega-6 fatty acid called LA — which is the predominant fat in most nuts, seeds, and vegetable oils (except olive, macadamia nut, canola, and high-oleic sunflower oils) — exerts a big influence on the conversion of ALA into EPA and DHA.

 This is because short-chain omega-6 LA competes with short-chain omega-3 ALA for the body's limited capacity to convert these short-chain fatty acids into their long-chain forms.